-The focus of Why Don’t We Own This? is Detroit, Michigan.
-We started WDWOT in 2011 to track the Wayne County Foreclosure Auction.
-Each year our work has grown along with the size and scale of the foreclosure auction and its effect on the City of Detroit, and now we're branching out to provide more year-round property and land use services.
+We started WDWOT in 2011 to track the Wayne County Foreclosure Auction in Detroit, Michigan.
+Each year our work has grown, and now we're branching out to new cities to provide more year-round property and land use services.

 We're constantly developing things and looking for feedback on not only how to improve the site, but how to work with governments, businesses, neighborhood groups, and nonprofits.
 Our feedback page is at whydontweownthis.com/topics/feedback.

 If you are interested in the service Why Don’t We Own This? provides for your city, or any custom work, give us a call at 313-434-5790, or drop a line at email@example.com.

 Thanks for visiting the site and taking the time to read this.

 WDWOT should work and display well on any modern web browser or smartphone.
 If anything looks funny to you, please let us know: firstname.lastname@example.org.

 First we recommend signing in to the site by creating a free account.
 If you're not signed in you can still view site information, but you won't be able to comment, draw, or interact.
 To sign up for a free account you can use your email address, or if you're a Facebook user you can click the Facebook Connect button.
 With an account you can comment, draw Neighborhoods and receive updates.

 WDWOT is a powerful tool that can be put to a number of uses.
 We invite you to let us know how you’d like to use the site.
 Please leave your questions, comments, and suggestions in the WDWOT Feedback (link) Forum.